 BY ENJOYING A CALENDAR OF EVENTS

-Running from May to September, keep an eye out in the community for our Every•Body•Matters Calendar of Events.
+Running from May to October, keep an eye out in the community for our Every•Body•Matters events.
 We’ve partnered with some exceptional local businesses on a series of safe and special events and offers, where a portion of proceeds raised will be donated to the campaign.
-Stay tuned for our calendar to see all the upcoming events.

 BUT DON'T WAIT TO MAKE A DIFFERENCE